learn-co-curriculum/python-p3v3-how-the-web-works/README.md

 - HTTP Verbs.
 - HTTP Status Codes.

+HTTP is the foundation of data communication for the World Wide Web.
+HTTP defines a protocol that can be implemented using any number (or combination) of programming languages, frameworks, and libraries.
+The HTTP protocol defines built in ways to read and interpret requests, and send responses back to the client.
+HTTP gives us a more convenient way to customize the responses without having to worry about manually implementing the parts that are standard requirements for any web server.

 In the coming lessons, we'll see how to use Flask to help set up a server that lets us use these different features of HTTP in Python.